This post may contain affiliate links, which help keep this content free. (Full disclosure)

 I already had a low carb egg muffins recipe I used to make all the time.
 Those are a little different because the egg isn’t scrambled.

 More recently, I’ve come to love these paleo egg muffins just as much.
+They’re perfect for adding a protein boost with my butter coffee!

 As wonderful as it is to take these low carb egg muffin cups to work, they are good for much more than that!
 They are also perfect for snacks on the go, breakfast on the way to a weekend morning activity, and the current favorite, back-to-school lunches!
 I know many of you are looking for those right now.